Please take the time to read this article and many resources on this site. I hope it inspires some action and at least a post!!! Thanks~!

 Tim Evans of the Indianapolis Star reports in the main story today on the front-page of the paper:

-A St. Joseph County judge has stopped sending female offenders to the Indianapolis Juvenile Correctional Facility, claiming the state-run detention center is understaffed and lacks adequate rehabilitative and educational services.[Updated 12 PM] Jeff Parrott of the South Bend Tribune now has a story, based on interviews this morning.
-Some quotes:"I have decided it is neither safe nor productive" to continue sending female juveniles to the Department of Correction facility on Girls School Road, Nemeth said in a letter he sent Monday to Gov. Mitch Daniels.
+"I have decided it is neither safe nor productive" to continue sending female juveniles to the Department of Correction facility on Girls School Road, Nemeth said in a letter he sent Monday to Gov. Mitch Daniels.

 Nemeth said he was appealing directly to the governor after attempts to work out problems with DOC Commissioner J. David Donahue were unsuccessful.